shijl0925/Flask-AdminLTE3/README.md

 Flask-AdminLTE3 packages `AdminLTE3
 <http://www.almsaeedstudio.com/>`_ into an extension that mostly consists
 of a blueprint named 'adminlte'.
-It can also create links to serve AdminLTE and works with no boilerplate code in your application.
+It can also create links to serve AdminLTE3 and works with no boilerplate code in your application.

 Installation
 ------------